Oshihime

 Oshihime (押媛; Also known as Oshika-hime-no-mikoto (忍鹿比売命) in the Kojiki) was empress consort of Japan, and later empress dowager from 367 BC to 290 BC and then 290 BC to an unknown date, respectively.

 Life

-She was the daughter of Prince Amatarashikunioshihito and wife to Emperor Kōan.
-She bore him two children, and was the Emperor's only wife, meaning he did not take concubines.
-Emperor Kōan belongs to a group of Emperors, starting with Emperor Suizei known as the Kesshi-hachidai (Eight Generations lacking history).
+She was the daughter of Prince Amatarashikunioshihito and wife to Emperor Kōan, with whom she had two children.
+She was the Emperor's only wife, meaning he did not take concubines.
+Emperor Kōan belongs to a group of Emperors, starting with Emperor Suizei known as the Kesshi-hachidai (Eight generations lacking history).
 As such, there is little more than genealogy available for both him and his wife, Oshihime.